 The first in his family to finish high school, Moni completed his B.A. at Washington University in St. Louis.
 This achievement was the result of a powerful community of teachers in Cambodia and the U.S. who believed in him.
 This motivated Moni to do the same for children who share his background.

 In 2012, he joined Teach For America and taught for two years as a high school biology and environmental science teacher in Camden, New Jersey.
 During this time, Moni earned an M.S.Ed from the University of Pennsylvania.
-This solidified his commitment to use his leadership skills and education background to significantly impact the lives of his students and work towards sustainable, system-level change.
-He aspires to reduce the inequity that he faced, and that kids still face around the world.
+Teaching successfully in a troubled community solidified his commitment to finding ways to reduce the inequity that he faced, and that kids still face around the world.

-Teaching successfully in a troubled community increased Moni’s resolve to start a program back home that would move the needle for kids in disadvantaged communities and give young aspiring leaders a clear role in shaping the future of their country.
-Leveraging a new approach, Moni intends to build a local force of leadership capacity that will work with the government, communities and the private sector to make long-term sustainable change.
+Moni resolved to start a program back home that would move the needle for kids in disadvantaged communities.
+He also wanted to give passionate young Cambodians a clear role in shaping the future of their country.
+Leveraging a new approach, Teach For Cambodia intends to build a local force of leadership capacity that will work with the government, communities and the private sector to make long-term sustainable change.

 Given his experiences growing up in Cambodia and attending six public schools, serving with Teach For America in a challenging context, and his academic background in education, Moni found himself in a unique position to start Teach For Cambodia and dedicate his life to the mission of transforming public education in his country.
 In 2015, Teach For Cambodia became a registered local not-for-profit in Cambodia and in 2018, will place the first generation of Teach For Cambodia Fellows in public schools.